megazear7/orison/src/partials/documentation/programatic.md

 npm install orison
 ```

+You can require the CommonJS module from 'orison'.
-CommonJS Modules are available from './bin/orison.js' and ES6 Modules are available from './bin/orison-esm.js'
+ES6 Modules are available from './node_modules/orison/bin/orison-esm.js'

-Here is an example of building the src directory into the docs directory.
+Here is an example of programmatically building the src directory into the docs directory.

 ```js
 const { OrisonGenerator } = require('orison');